-Our summer programs are single-gender.
+Our summer programs are single-sex.
 We offer boys’ camp in July and girls’ camp in August.
 We do have a family camp retreat weekend in late August.
 Co-ed groups can rent Camp Hemlock when we are not in summer session.

 We have monthly Volunteer and Family Work Days each month.
 You are welcome to come, take a tour, and even help if you like.
 Just email firstname.lastname@example.org for weekend details.

 You may want to combine the trip with some exploration of the nearby quaint town of Wardensville.

 Our main camp programs include swimming, archery, riflery, sling shot, ax throwing, hiking, low ropes course, high ropes course, zip line, canoeing, group games, crayfish hunting, wilderness skills like fire building, gaga ball, Nine Square in the Air, human foosball, basketball, crafts, evening campfire, daily study of God’s word.
 Some of our specialty camps for older campers include paintball, caving, overnight backpack trips, river canoe trips, and more.

 Rise and Shine is at 7am.
 We have a flag raising followed by breakfast.
 During the morning campers rotate through exciting activities.
 About 30-45 minutes is scheduled each morning for a cabin Bible study.
 Lunch is at noon.
 The afternoon continues with cabins rotating through activities.
 After dinner we have a whole camp game followed by pool time to cool off.
 Flag lowering follows and our day ends around the campfire ring with a big production of songs, skits, a testimony from one of the teenage staff and a message from God’s Word.
 Lights out is at 10pm.